 With the objective of seeking to develop a multiple benefit project that will deliver a range of enhancements in the short to medium term for Hickling Broad, the workshop considered opportunities and possible risks.
-A high level of consensus was achieved over the following projects:
+A high level of consensus was achieved over the following project elements:

 - Dredging of the navigation channel here the priority is the necessary dredging at the north end of the channel to maintain essential access to the staithe, businesses and facilities in the area.
-It was also agreed that the channel could be used as a silt trap to draw mobile sediment from the surrounding areas, and the effectiveness of this as a technique should be monitored. - Bank restoration works benefits were recognised to restore eroded banks around the perimeter of the broad, to reduce erosion and sediment input, to

-- create new edge habitat and to increase shoreline complexity helping biodiversity. - Creation of refuge areas the creation of refuges was noted to be of benefit to allow water plants to recolonise in the sheltered areas, improve habitat and to provide refuges for fish as well as for birds.
-Specific areas suggested included Churchill's Bay and to extend Pleasure Island.
-Additionally, a further suggestion was to trial the installation of a groyne or spit construction to act as a barrier to reduce the fetch and allow natural accretion of sediment to form an island feature. - Beneficial reuse of sediment it was agreed that material arising from dredging activities should be used beneficially where possible, either in the construction of bank restoration or for island features, or by land spreading to local agricultural land. - Research needs there is a need to carry out initial research as part of the feasibility phase, to include investigations into fish populations and usage and to confirm the presence of any spawning/ nursery areas in the proposed footprint of the dredging/ construction works.
-Cooperation with current and future Prymnesium research will also be required throughout the life of the project to include the sharing of all water quality data and field trials of a mobile toxicity test.
-Subject to the views of stakeholders it may also be appropriate to undertake small scale trials of sediment removal to determine any benefit to propagule germination or bio-manipulation in exclosure areas.
+It was also agreed that the channel could be used as a silt trap to draw mobile sediment from the surrounding areas, and the effectiveness of this as a technique should be monitored. - Bank restoration works benefits were recognised to restore eroded banks around the perimeter of the broad, to reduce erosion and sediment input, to create new edge habitat and to increase shoreline complexity helping biodiversity. - Creation of refuge areas the creation of refuges was noted to be of benefit to allow water plants to recolonise in the sheltered areas, improve habitat and to provide refuges for fish as well as for birds.
+Specific areas suggested included Churchill's Bay and Pleasure Island, to restore original features.
+The suggestion to extend Pleasure Island was also raised, although site specific areas are indicative only and would be subject to detailed work. - Beneficial reuse of sediment it was agreed that material arising from dredging activities should be used beneficially where possible, either in the construction of bank restoration or for island features, or by land spreading to local agricultural land, seeking to achieve habitat creation for conservation benefit. - Research needs there is a need to carry out initial research as part of the feasibility phase, to include investigations into any fish spawning/ nursery areas in the proposed footprint of the dredging/ construction works.
+Cooperation with current and future Prymnesium research will also be required throughout the life of the project to include the sharing of all water quality data and field trials of a mobile toxicity test. - Communication there is a need to ensure that local communities are engaged through the project, with the potential to gain improved understanding of the benefits of integrated water space management to enhance the special qualities of the Broads.